Turning the Other Cheek is not Passivity

 The Bad News

-As thou knows not what is the way of the spirit, nor how the bones do grow in the womb of her that is with child: even so thou knows not the works of God who makes all.
-(Ecclesiastes 11:5)
+As thou knows not what is the way of the spirit, nor how the bones do grow in the womb of her that is with child: even so thou knows not the works of God who makes all

-As a Spiritually dead person, not only can you not abide in life, you\’ve got the wrong currency needed for atonement.
+As a Spiritually dead person, not only can you not abide in life, you’ve got the wrong currency needed for atonement.
 Every time you sin, you earn wages.
-That sounds about right, doesn\’t it?
-Paid for the bad things, paid for the good things, and if the good out-weighs the bad, then you\’re in like Flynn.
+That sounds about right, doesn’t it?
+Paid for the bad things, paid for the good things, and if the good out-weighs the bad, then you’re in like Flint.
 Wrong.
-You\’re getting paid with – you guessed it – death.
+You’re getting paid with – you guessed it – death.

 But, what about all the righteous things you do?
 Surely my righteous deeds can wipe away my death, right?
 Lets take a look: